Philadelphia, A Running Commentary

 Even today, printing businesses usually locate near their source of paper to reduce transportation costs.
 North Carolina is the present pulp paper source, several decades ago it was Michigan.
 In the Seventeenth and Eighteenth centuries, paper came from Germantown, so the printing and publishing industry centered here, too.
 When Pastorius was describing the new German settlement to prospective immigrants, he said, "Es ist nur Wald" -- it's just a forest.
 A forest near a source of abundant water.
 Some of the surly remarks of Benjamin Franklin about German immigrants may have grown out of his competition with Christoper Sower (Saur), the largest printer in America, and located of course in Germantown.

 Francis Daniel Pastorius was sort of a local European flack for William Penn.
 He assembled in the Rhineland town of Krefeld a group of Dutch Quaker investors called the Frankford Company.
 When the time came for the group to emigrate, however, Pastorius alone actually crossed the ocean; so he was obliged to return the 16,000 acres of Germantown, Roxborough and Chestnut Hill he had been ceded.
-Another group, half Dutch and half Swiss, came from Krisheim (Cresheim) to a 6000 acre land grant in the high ground between the Schuylkill and the Delaware.
+Another group, half Dutch and half Swiss, came from Krisheim (Cresheim) to a 6000-acre land grant in the high ground between the Schuylkill and the Delaware.
 The time was 1683.
-They were soon joined by Mennonites, followers of Menno Simons, a reform group similar to Quakers but a hundred years older.
-The truly Dutch origins of these original settlers gives an additional flavor to the term "Pennsylvania Dutch".
+The heavily Swiss origins of these original settlers give an additional flavor to the term "Pennsylvania Dutch".

 There have been a number of excellent books about Ben Franklin lately, but all take his side in the dispute with Quakers.
 These authors relate Franklin struggled with the Quakers, fought with that political party, heroically overcame them with wisdom and guile.
 Good thing, too, or we all might still be subjects of the British crown.